Rajposture/flappybird/README.md

 # Flappybird

-for code od flappy birds and releated png images
+for code of flappy birds and releated png images

 avalaiable in dev branch